arhat-dev/dukkha/docs/renderers/tmpl.md

   #
   # NOTE: this option does not inherit `include` option from renderer config
   include:
-  - path: foo/*.tpl
+  - path: foo/*.tmpl
-  - text@file?str: bar.tpl
+  - text@file?str: bar.tmpl
   - text: foo

   # a map of arbitrary values accessible from